 What is Gin?

 Gin is a distilled spirit infused with juniper berries and additional botanicals.
 It's typically clear unless having been aged, artificially or naturally colored after distillation, or turned into a liqueur known as Sloe gin.

-The ABV of Gin has to be at least 40% in the US.
-In other parts of the world, the alcohol content typically ranges between 35% and 57%.
+The ABV of gin has to be at least 40% in the US.
+In the EU and other parts of the world, the alcohol content typically ranges between 37.5% and 57%.

-Besides juniper berries, Gin can be flavored with all sorts of botanicals.
-There are no limits to what can be used to flavor the spirit.
+Besides juniper berries, gin can be flavored with all sorts of botanicals.
+There are barely any limits to what producers can and do use.
 You can find classic flavorings like citrus peels or angelica roots and exotic ones like Kalahari truffles, seaweed, and even meat.

 How Gin tastes

-Here's an overview of the most common styles available:
+Here's a quick overview of the most common styles available:

 - London Dry Gin